-Health Justice Australia’s new Health Justice Insights paper, Health justice partnership as a response to domestic and family violence, looks at health justice partnership as an integrated response to DFV, and a way for services to provide accessible, timely legal help to people experiencing the complex array of issues surrounding DFV, while also supporting the capability of health services to act as an effective pathway to support.
+Health justice partnership embeds lawyers in healthcare settings and teams.
+It is a strategy to provide accessible, timely legal help to people experiencing the complex array of issues surrounding DFV, while supporting health service capability to act as an effective pathway to support.

 - Women experiencing DFV more commonly seek help from or are in contact with health services than legal assistance services.
 This is in line with health professionals being commonly identified as trusted carers and advisors.

 - Many health services screen for DFV and yet may not have all the tools required to respond to the range of issues arising.

 - Health justice partnerships (HJPs) bring lawyers into healthcare settings and teams to address intersecting health and legal issues facing patients.

 - While only one in five Australian HJPs target DFV, most see clients experiencing DFV.
 Early indications are that collaboration through health justice partnership can benefit clients and the services and practitioners supporting them.
 Evaluations of HJPs in maternal and child health services have indicated: